-When the urine passing down the ureter reaches the vesicoureteric junction it is forced out into the bladder via a strong contraction of the smooth muscle of the ureter.
+When the urine passing down the ureter reaches the vesicoureteric junction (VUJ), it is forced out into the bladder via a strong contraction of the smooth muscle of the ureter.

 Ureteric jets can be seen on most modalities, including grey-scale ultrasound, color Doppler ultrasound, CT, MRI, fluoroscopy and nuclear medicine studies.